Why We Recommend Six Months of Demonstrated Readiness Before College

 It takes time for behaviors to become new habits.
 By six months, recovery habits are more ingrained.
 Furthermore, brain recovery is often delayed after physical recovery.
 More time in recovery gets you more sustained brain recovery.

-Recovery From An Eating Disorder Is Not Linear
+Is Recovery From An Eating Disorder Linear?

 Recovery is not linear.
 There will inevitably be ups and downs.
 Six months will give you time to observe how your college student does with the challenges and ups and downs of recovery.
 You will get more time to observe setbacks and how your child handles them.
 They will be able to practice getting back on track while in their home environment.

 A timeframe of fewer than six months may not give enough time to cycle through the usual course.
 You may observe only ups.
-With more time you can provide more deliberate challenges to see how they handle them.
+With more time, you can provide more deliberate challenges to see how they handle them.
 In our How to Prepare Your Young Adult blog post, we provide numerous examples of challenges to arrange, such as surprise ice cream outings and presentations of previously feared foods.

 Our comprehensive Eating Disorder College Readiness Guide provides a checklist and steps to prepare your young adult.
 We recommend starting to talk about college readiness at least a year prior to them going.
 We also recommend sending them with an eating disorder college contract.